-\\\Pyramid Process of In School Suspension (Intervention program as recommended)
+Pyramid Process of In-School Suspension (Intervention program as recommended)

-Parent conference
+Parent/guardian conference

-Level IV Offenses:
+4. Level IV Offenses:

+a.
 Level IV Infractions:

-- \Fighting (this does not include self-defense; the student that tries to walk away from a conflict will be exonerated) - \Bullying Behavior Reference School Policy regarding Bullying Intervention Program - \Tobacco use on campus (chewing or smoking). - \Repeated open defiance/gross insubordination. - \Use of gang related signs, symbols, or language intended or reasonably calculated to insult and/or incites another person.
-(Bandannas and colors which, is gang related as determined by an administrator will not be allowed on campus).
+- Fighting (this does not include self-defense; the student that tries to walk away from a conflict will be exonerated) - Bullying Behavior Reference School Policy regarding Bullying Intervention Program - Tobacco use on campus (chewing or smoking) - Repeated open defiance/gross insubordination - Use of gang related signs, symbols, or language intended or reasonably calculated to insult and/or incite another person (Bandannas and colors that are gang related as determined by an administrator will not be allowed on campus).

-\Breaking and entering.
+Breaking and entering

+b.
 Consequence for Level IV Infractions

-In school suspension 3-5 days
+In-school suspension 3-5 days

-Parent Contact
+Parent/guardian Contact